Professorships will support research ranging from education to technology and nanomaterials

 Sgro received a master’s and a PhD in chemistry from the University of Washington and completed postdoctoral training at Princeton.

 The University Provost’s Career Development Professorship is funded by an anonymous gift and allows the provost to select its annual focus, which this year advances the participation and success of women in the natural and life sciences.
-Xi Ling, a College of Arts & Sciences assistant professor of chemistry and an ENG assistant professor of materials science and engineering, is the current recipient.
+Xi Ling, an assistant professor of chemistry and an assistant professor of materials science and engineering, is the current recipient.
 Ling earned a doctorate in physical chemistry at Peking University and completed postdoc training at MIT before joining BU in September 2016.
 Her multidisciplinary research in nanoscience works to synthesize new two-dimensional nanomaterials, reveal their physical nature through spectroscopy, and ultimately develop them for uses such as solar cells and logic circuits.

 “It’s encouraged me a lot,” Ling says of the Provost’s Career Development Professorship.
 “I spent a lot of the first year to build up my lab, and now I think is a good time to start on my independent research.
 I will use the stipend to support my students and to do research to overcome some challenges in our field.”